 7. Tailor your experience.

 Sometimes big sections need to be cut because they offer no real benefit to your employer.
-Sometimes elements which you’ve chosen not to mention – your work at a humanitarian cause – may need to be added in if this work is relevant to the job you’re applying to.
+Other times, elements which you’ve chosen not to mention – your work at a humanitarian cause – may need to be added if this work is relevant to the job at hand.
 Don’t get emotionally attached to your resume; it’s a living document, and it should change as you and your goals evolve.

 8. Keep your audience in mind.

-Write your resume as if you’re writing to a layman.
 The first set of eyes to read through your experience probably won’t belong to an expert in your field.
-For this reason it’s critical to avoid abbreviations and complex jargon.
-If you want to get in the door, make sure the person guarding it can understand enough to recognize and appreciate your value.
+For this reason it’s critical to avoid abbreviations and complex jargon – you don’t want to confuse your reader.
+If you want to get in the door, make sure the person guarding it can understand you enough to recognize and appreciate your value.

 9. Showcase your writing.